MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 ### FollowPath - ALPHA
 Drives Misty on a path defined by coordinates you specify.
+Note that Misty must have a map and be actively tracking before starting to follow a path.

 Arguments:
 * Path - List of sets of Integers - A list containing 1 or more sets of integer pairs representing X and Y coordinates.
 You can obtain `Path` values from a map that Misty has previously generated.  *Note: X values specify directions forward and backward.
 Sideways directions are specified by Y values.*